Masses and decay constants of (axial-)vector mesons at finite chemical potential: Bethe-Salpeter formalism

-The homogeneous BSE depends on the dressed quark and gluon propagators $S_f$ and $D_{\mu\nu}$.
+The homogeneous BSE depends on the dressed quark and gluon propagators $S_f$ and $D_{\mu\nu}$ as well as the dressed quark-gluon vertex with dressing function $\Gamma(k^2)$.
+A detailed discussion of our truncation for the vertex as well as explicit expressions for $\Gamma(k^2)$ and the corresponding choice of the coupling $\alpha_\textup{s}$ can be found in Ref.~\cite{Gunkel:2019xnh}.
 For finite quark chemical potential $\mu_{\textup{q}}^{f}$ and vanishing temperature, the Landau-gauge propagators can be written as

-The quark ($A_f$, $B_f$, $C_f$) and gluon ($\ZT$, $\ZL$) dressing functions encode the non-trivial momentum dependence of the propagators.
+Here, the four-dimensional transverse projector is split into a part $\mathcal{P}_{\mu\nu}^{\textup{T}}(k)$ transverse to the assigned direction $v=(\vec{0},1)$ of the medium and a corresponding longitudinal part $\mathcal{P}_{\mu\nu}^{\textup{L}}(k)$.
+The associated dressing functions of the gluon split into the transverse (or magnetic) part $\ZT$ and the longitudinal (or electric) part $\ZL$.
+The gluon and quark ($A_f$, $B_f$, $C_f$) dressing functions encode the non-trivial momentum dependence of the propagators.
 For vanishing chemical potential the vector dressing functions $A_f$ and $C_f$ as well as the gluon dressing functions degenerate.
 For finite chemical potential this is in general no longer the case.
-The projectors $\mathcal{P}_{\mu\nu}^{\textup{T},\textup{L}}(k)$ are longitudinal (L) and transversal (T) to the assigned direction $v=(\vec{0},1)$ of the medium and defined by

 The quark and gluon propagators are calculated from a coupled set of truncated Dyson-Schwinger equations.
 In the corresponding truncation, we use quenched lattice data for the gluon as input and unquench it explicitly by including the back-reaction of the quark onto the gluon.
 Furthermore, we use an ansatz for the quark-gluon vertex.
 Details for this well-studied truncation can be found in Ref.~\cite{Eichmann:2015kfa} and the review Ref.~\cite{Fischer:2018sdj}.
 In previous works this truncation was used for the quenched case \cite{Fischer:2009wc,Fischer:2010fx} as well as for different numbers of quark flavors \cite{Fischer:2011pk,Fischer:2011mz,Fischer:2012vc,Fischer:2014ata}.
 Also supercolorconductivity has been studied using this truncation \cite{Muller:2013pya,Muller:2016fdr}.
 Two further approximations were made in the preceding work of Ref.~\cite{Gunkel:2019xnh}: (i) the chemical-potential dependence of the gluon is neglected and (ii) a slightly modified quark-gluon vertex ansatz in the quark DSE is used.
 We build upon this work and adopt these approximations.